 Step 5: Set Pricing for the Real Etsy + Printify Margin Stack

-Printify's default markup is 40% on top of base cost.
+Printify's default markup is applied on top of base cost.
 That sounds healthy until you stack the fees Etsy takes on top.

-Walk through the math with a $25 t-shirt:
+Walk through the math with a sample t-shirt listing:

 Two-thirds of new Etsy + Printify sellers price as if only the base cost matters.
-The Offsite Ads fee in particular is invisible until the order lands, and Etsy auto-enrolls every shop that crosses $10K/year — so the day you cross that threshold, your effective margin drops 12% with no warning.
+The Offsite Ads fee in particular is invisible until the order lands.
+Etsy auto-enrolls shops above the annual revenue threshold — so the day you cross it, your effective margin drops with no warning.
 Price as if every order will be Offsite-attributed and you'll never get caught short.

 What Syncs Automatically (and What Doesn't)